 Supplier Indemnity.
 The Supplier hereby agrees to indemnify and hold harmless the Indemnified Parties from and against any and all liability, loss, costs, damages and expenses (including legal, expert and consultant fees), causes of action, actions, claims, demands, lawsuits or other proceedings, (collectively, “Claims”), by whomever made, sustained, incurred, brought or prosecuted, including for: (i) non-performance of the Services; (ii) third party bodily injury or death of any person caused by negligence, willful acts or misconduct; (iii) damages to real and tangible personal property; (iv) any physical loss or damage beyond reasonable wear and tear, to all or part of the venue where the Services are organized, practiced and/or performed, or to any equipment, assets or other property related thereto; (v) any infringement violation or misappropriation of any third party’s Intellectual Property rights including but not limited to copyright, trademark, publicity, privacy, personality or defamation rights (including any Claim arising out of Sections 24 and 25), in any way based upon, occasioned by or attributable to anything done or omitted to be done by the Supplier, its subcontractors or their respective directors, officers, agents, employees, partners, affiliates, volunteers or independent contractors in the course of performance of the Supplier’s obligations under, or otherwise in connection with, the Agreement.

-The Supplier further agrees to indemnify and hold harmless the Indemnified Parties for any incidental, indirect, special or consequential damages, or any loss of use, revenue or profit, by any person, entity or organisation, including, without limitation, CIMGC, claimed or resulting from such Claims.
+The Supplier further agrees to indemnify and hold harmless the Indemnified Parties for any incidental, indirect, special or consequential damages, or any loss of use, revenue or profit, by any person, entity or organization, including, without limitation, CIMGC, claimed or resulting from such Claims.
 The obligations contained in this paragraph shall survive the termination or expiry of the Agreement.

 Defence of Claims.
 The Supplier shall, at its expense, to the extent requested by CIMGC, participate in or conduct the defence of any proceeding against any Indemnified Parties referred to in this Article and any negotiations for their settlement.
 CIMGC may elect to participate in or conduct the defence of any such proceeding by notifying the Supplier in writing of such election without prejudice to any other rights or remedies of CIMGC under the Agreement, at law or in equity.
 Each Party participating in the defence shall do so by actively participating with the other’s counsel.
 No settlement shall be entered into by the Supplier unless it has obtained the prior written approval of CIMGC.
 If the Supplier is requested by CIMGC to participate in or conduct the defence of any such proceeding, CIMGC agrees to co-operate with and assist the Supplier to the fullest extent possible in the proceedings and any related settlement negotiations.
 If CIMGC conducts the defence of any such proceedings, the Supplier agrees to co-operate with and assist CIMGC to the fullest extent possible in the proceedings and any related settlement negotiations.
 This paragraph shall survive the termination or expiry of the Agreement.